Child Health and Development Guide: Growth, Immunity & Daily Care Tips (2026)

 • Outdoor play or sports

-• Communication with the family (discussion, attachment)
+• Communication with the family (discussion and attachment)

 • Night